Abraxas1010/causal-confluence-wolfram-lean/README.md

 - Only *local neighborhoods* are intended to be meaningful; global distances/cluster geometry are not proof-theoretic invariants.
 - The layout depends on hyperparameters and a random seed; reruns can rotate/warp the embedding while preserving similar local structure.
 - Treat these maps as navigational aids; the formal guarantee is always the Lean kernel check, not the embedding.
+- GitHub README pages block embedded iframes/WebGL; the README shows a lightweight animated SVG preview, while the full interactive 3D viewer is on GitHub Pages.

 Also available: [Interactive Multiway Viewer](https://abraxas1010.github.io/causal-confluence-wolfram-lean/RESEARCHER_BUNDLE/artifacts/wolfram_viewer.html) for exploring CE1/CE2 graph evolution.